 Step 2 – Boot Computer with Bootable media

-Go to the BIOS settings of the computer that’s stuck on BIOS screen.
-Change the boot order to let the computer from USB drive or CD/DVD.
+Go to the BIOS settings of the computer that's stuck on the BIOS screen.
+Change the boot order to let the computer from a USB drive or CD/DVD.
 Insert the DVD/CD into the problematic PC or plug in the bootable USB into it.

 Step 3 – Select Recovery Mode

-Two options of recovery mode will be presented to you: “Data Recovery” and “Hard Disk Copy”.
-Choose “Data Recovery” mode.
-Go to the drive where you originally stored your files and select it.
-Once you choose to “Start”, Recoverit will scan the drive and retrieve all your files.
+Two options of recovery mode will be presented to you: "Data Recovery" and "Hard Disk Copy".
+Choose "Data Recovery" mode.
+Go to the drive where you originally stored your files and select them.
+Once you choose to "Start", Recoverit will scan the drive and retrieve all your files.

 Step 4 – Recover and Save

-You can no longer be stuck on BIOS screen when booting your computer because now you know what to do if confronted with such situation.
+You can no longer be stuck on the BIOS screen when booting your computer because now you know what to do if confronted with such a situation.
 All of the steps that have been outlined are practical and easy-to-follow.
-Do not forget to use the professional Recoverit Data Recovery if you are in a hurry to use data from a PC stuck on BIOS screen.
+Do not forget to use the professional Recoverit Data Recovery if you are in a hurry to use data from a PC stuck on the BIOS screen.